Shareholder

 Contract

-- Case Estates, Town of Weston, Middlesex Superior Court, 2015.
-Successfully litigated a breach of contract and G.l. c93A lawsuit enabling the Town to complete a $13 million acquisition of real estate which was key to the Town’s municipal planning concerns, along with the seller’s environmental remediation of contamination on the property under the Massachusetts Contingency Plan.
+• Town of Weston v.
+President and Fellows of Harvard College, et al., Middlesex Superior Court (2015).
+Successfully litigated a breach of contract and G.L. c.93A lawsuit enabling the Town to complete a $13 million acquisition of real estate, key to the Town’s municipal planning concerns, along with the seller’s environmental remediation of contamination on the property under the Massachusetts Contingency Plan.

-- Dedham v.
-Home Depot.
+• Dedham v.
+Home Depot, Norfolk Superior Court (2000).
 Obtained $178,548 for the Town of Dedham in settlement of a breach of contract claim in order to fund engineering analyses to determine the extent of roadway and infrastructure improvements necessitated by a box-store commercial development.

 Open Space/Urban Renewal

-- Middleborough v.
-Freitas.
+• Middleborough v.
+Freitas, Plymouth Superior Court (2003).
 Successfully litigated a vigorously contested Chapter 61A agricultural land case as special counsel for the Town of Middleborough, arguing that an owner’s “indicia of intent” to convert protected, agricultural land for future development as a residential subdivision was enough to trigger the Town’s specific performance rights under G.L. c.61A.
-Ultimately reached a favorable settlement which enabled the Town to partner with The Nature Conservancy and the homeowner, in order to preserve an historic agricultural landscape along the Nemasket River in Southeastern Massachusetts.
+Reached a favorable settlement during trial which enabled the Town to partner with The Nature Conservancy and the homeowner, in order to preserve an historic agricultural landscape along the Nemasket River in Southeastern Massachusetts.

-- Winchendon v.
-Boyd.
+• Winchendon v.
+Boyd, Land Court (2007).
 Obtained $583,706 in settlement of a contested Land Court foreclosure action, including 16% interest and attorneys’ fees, after defeating the defendant/developer’s summary judgment argument that a flaw in the Town’s original notice of taking voided any foreclosure action against subsequent purchasers until the tax taking process was initiated anew.

 Chapter 40B